nsu-syspro/haskell-trees-wwshjts/README.md

 but only have the key.

-It might seem impossible to obtain a key-value pair without having additional constraints on value type (e.g. have it be `Bounded v` and use `minBound`).
+It might seem impossible to obtain a key-value pair without having additional constraints on value type (e.g. have it be `Bounded v` and use `minBound` as placeholder for value).

 But it is actually possible, especially in Haskell.

-Try to figure it out on your own, or if you really stuck check out the next hint.
+Try to figure out the solution on your own, and if you are really stuck, check out the next hint.

 <details>
 <summary>Another hint</summary>

-Remember that Haskell is lazy language.
+Remember that Haskell is lazy language!
 Find a way to abuse it for this particular problem.

 <details>
 <summary>Final hint</summary>

-We might have no information about the type `v` or if it even has any values to use as kind of "placeholder" for pair comparison.
+We might have no information about the type `v` or if it even has any values to use as placeholder for pair comparison.
-But there are built-in polymorphic functions that you can use in place of any other type, which will definitely help us in this case.
+But there are built-in polymorphic functions that you can use in place of any other type, which will definitely help in this case.

 </details>